PSO-Based Optimal Coverage Path Planning for Surface Defect Inspection of 3C Components with a Robotic Line Scanner: Case Study

 \subsection{Comparative analysis and verification}

-To further validate the proposed CPP method, two related cutting-edge scanning CPP methods, the clustering-based method TCluster~(Na et al.,~\maskciteyear{na2021cad}) and the convex specular surface inspection method~(Huo et al.,~\maskciteyear{huo2021sensor}), are applied as benchmark approaches for comparative analysis.
+To further validate the proposed CPP method, two related cutting-edge scanning CPP methods, the clustering-based method TCluster~\cite{na2021cad} and the convex specular surface inspection method~\cite{huo2021sensor}, are applied as benchmark approaches for comparative analysis.
 The former is only used for viewpoint planning comparison, and the latter is applied to evaluate the actual defect inspection of the entire system.

 In the local path definition, the region segmentation time was used as a measure of efficiency for region segmentation methods.
-Additionally, when defect results or coverage rates were similar, preference was given to the CPP method that generated fewer viewpoints as it was considered a more viable path planning approach~(Liu et al.,~\maskciteyear{liu2020optimal}).
+Additionally, when defect results or coverage rates were similar, preference was given to the CPP method that generated fewer viewpoints as it was considered a more viable path planning approach~\cite{liu2020optimal}.
 The generation results are indicated in Table~\ref{tab:segmentation time} and Table~\ref{tab:Number of viewpoints} respectively.
 For region segmentation time, the proposed method used less time to finish this procedure.
 Due to the usage of RANSAC and more geometric features, the proposed method can obtain the subregions with planar/near-planar geometry efficiently.
 As for the viewpoints, our developed approach produces fewer viewpoints since more accurate region segmentation results and concise ROI generation.
 Conversely, the convex specular surface inspection method and TCluster method employed a more complex iteration process for viewpoint determination, as they struggled to segment objects precisely with intricate geometries.